 The standards of proficiency for operating department practitioners

-If your practice is called into question we will consider these standards (and our standards of conduct, performance and ethics) in deciding what action, if any, we need to take.
+If your practice is called into question, we will consider these standards (and the standards of conduct, performance and ethics) in deciding what action, if any, we need to take.

 Your particular scope of practice may mean that you are unable to continue to demonstrate that you meet all of the standards that apply for the whole of your profession.

 As long as you make sure that you are practising safely and effectively within your given scope of practice and do not practise in the areas where you are not proficient to do so, this will not be a problem.
 If you want to move outside of your scope of practice, you should be certain that you are capable of working lawfully, safely and effectively.
 This means that you need to exercise personal judgement by undertaking any necessary training or gaining experience, before moving into a new area of practice.

 It is important that you meet these standards and are able to practise lawfully, safely and effectively.
 However, we do not dictate how you should meet the standards.
 There is normally more than one way in which each standard can be met and the way in which you meet the standards might change over time because of improvements in technology or changes in your practice.